-The iRMX 86 Operating System helps reduce the cost of implementation in two ways.
-First, by supplying the general services required by many realtime applications, the iRMX 86 System reduces your manpower requirements.
-Second, the features of the Operating System simplify the process of development.
-These features, such as object-oriented architecture, device independence, and others, are discussed in Chapter 4.
+The iRMX 86 Operating System helps reduce the cost of implementation in the following ways.

+- By supplying the general services required by many real-time applications, the iRMX 86 System reduces your manpower requirements. - Industry-standard languages are available for use with the iRMX 86 Operating System, and these languages are the same ones used on your Intellec Development System. - The features of the Operating System simplify the process of development.
+These features, such as object-oriented architecture, device independence, and others, are discussed in Chapter 4. - Support for VLSI devices is available now, which results in immediate improvements in speed and performance.